Goldfinch Primary School

 - We reward good behaviour, effort and attainment through the Good to be Green system, certificates and texts home

-- We follow our ‘Golden Rules’ and 5 R’s at Goldfinch Primary and these are displayed around the school.
+- We follow our ‘The Goldfinch Way’ Rules and 5 R’s at Goldfinch and these are displayed around the school.

 - For children who find good behaviour a challenge we may provide additional support.